 # hostnamectl --help hostnamectl [OPTIONS...]
 COMMAND ...
 Query or change system hostname. -h --help Show this help --version Show package version --no-ask-password Do not prompt for password -H --host=[USER@]HOST Operate on remote host -M --machine=CONTAINER Operate on local container --transient Only set transient hostname --static Only set static hostname --pretty Only set pretty hostname Commands: status Show current hostname settings set-hostname NAME Set system hostname set-icon-name NAME Set icon name for host set-chassis NAME Set chassis type for host set-deployment NAME Set deployment environment for host set-location NAME Set location for host

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you change the hostname of your server.
+Of course you don’t have to change the hostname on CentOS or Ubuntu if you use one of our VPS hosting services, in which case you can simply ask our expert Linux admins to change hostname on CentOS and Ubuntu, for you.
 They are available 24×7 and will take care of your request immediately.
+Changing the hostname on CentOS and Ubuntu is an easy task if you followed this guide carefully.